TMR sticks

 Data Points

-Data Points represents the total number of unique positions registered during the smooth movement of the stick from center to edge.
-This includes both the stable analog values and positions affected by signal processing or jitter.
+Data Points represents the total number of coordinates captured during the stick's movement from the center to the edge.
+This includes both the stable analog positions and any points affected by signal jitter, noise, or active processing.
 In this test, we recorded 1503 data points, which is an excellent result that indicates very precise stick movement registration.
-For a more accurate assessment of stick precision, it's important to also consider the Straight Points metric, which filters out noise and signal processing artifacts.

 Straight Points

-Straight Points represent the number of unique positions detected after filtering out tremor and signal processing artifacts during stick movement.
-This filtering process identifies points that follow a consistently increasing trajectory, showing the true analog values without noise.
+Straight Points represent the number of clean, unique positions detected after filtering out duplicates, tremor, and signal processing artifacts during stick movement.
+This filtering process identifies points that follow a consistently increasing trajectory, representing the true analog steps of the stick.
 The test registered 1084 straight points.
 This is an excellent result, indicating very smooth and precise stick movement.
-This value highlights the stick's ability to provide stable and reliable position data during smooth motion.

 Resolution